robertrottermann/erp-workbench/README.md

 ## step by step in a freshly installed ubuntu 18.04

 as user root:
-the package terminator is not strictly nessecary but very convinient for shekk junkies like me :)
+the package terminator is not strictly necessary but very convenient for shell junkies like me :)
-It migth be possible, that the following list of libraries must be adapted to othe linux versions.
+It migth be possible, that the following list of libraries must be adapted to the linux versions.

 ```
         sudo apt install -y terminator postgresql postgresql-contrib \